C2SM/git-course/advanced/Exercise_7.md

 chmod +x .git/hooks/pre-commit
 ```

 Integrate another `pre-commit` hook from the above repository into your workflow.
-Try the `verify-name-and-email` one if you're not sure where to start.
+Try the `verify-name-and-email` one if you are not sure where to start.
 In that case, your `.git/hooks/pre-commit` script should look as follows:

 ```bash
 #!/bin/bash